What does visibility mean in weather?

 In aviation, pilots check visibility while flying.
 They depend on their eyesight, which is key for safety.

 Some aircraft have automated systems.
-These systems check visibility and give accurate data.
-How do they measure visibility?
+These systems check how well we can see.
+They give correct information.
+How do they check visibility?

 How is visibility determined?

-Researchers often measure visibility by looking at how light travels through the air.
+Researchers study how light travels through the air to see how well we can see.
 Here’s a simple explanation of the process:

-The climatic optical visual range (MOR) is the standard measure.
-MOR shows how far a straight light beam goes.
+The climatic optical visual range (MOR) is a standard measure.
+MOR shows how far a straight beam of light can go.

-This beam comes from a lamp with a color temperature around 2700 K. The light’s brightness drops to about 5% of its original level due to the atmosphere weakening it.
+This light comes from a lamp with a color temperature of about 2700 K. The light’s brightness drops to about 5% of its original level due to the atmosphere weakening it.

 In practical use, an automated device sends out a light beam.
-It measures how much the light weakens as it travels through the air.
-This weakening happens due to scattering or absorption.
-You can find the current visibility value by using this data and the MOR definition.
+It shows how much light gets weaker as it moves through the air.
+This weakening occurs because of scattering or absorption.
+You can find the current visibility value by using this data and the definition of MOR.

-Reduced visibility depends on many factors, such as dust, humidity, and temperature.
-Because of this, researchers use special tools and methods to get accurate and reliable measurements.
+Reduced visibility depends on many things, like dust, humidity, and temperature.
+Because of this, researchers use special tools to get accurate measurements.

-In short, visibility shows how clear the air is.
-It is measured in different ways and can change with the weather.
-Visibility impacts aviation, road safety, and outdoor activities.
-Because of this, weather agencies around the world monitor it closely.
+Visibility shows how clear the air is.
+It can be measured in different ways.
+It can also change with the weather.
+Visibility affects flying, driving, and outdoor fun.
+Because of this, weather agencies around the world keep a close eye on it.